 West Ham United

-Based in Stratford, East London, West Ham United is a club with over a century of history.
-The club dates back to 1895, when it was known as Thames Ironworks.
-In its more than 125-year history, West Ham United has made soccer history by winning the FA Cup three times and taking part in two major European finals.
+Based in Stratford, East London, West Ham United has over a century of history.
+The club dates back to 1895 when it was known as Thames Ironworks.
+In its more than 125-year history, West Ham United has made soccer history by winning the FA Cup three times and participating in two major European finals.

 West Ham United’s emblem is closely linked to its origins.
 It was inspired by the flag of the Thames Ironworks team, signifying its founding.
 Complementing the rich history symbolized by the flag, the emblem also includes two golden hammers.
-These hammers are not just a decorative element; they symbolize the club’s widely known nickname, “The Hammers.”
-This nickname is linked to the shipbuilding heritage of Thames Ironworks, where craftsmen used hammers in the process of building ships.
+These hammers are not just decorative; they symbolize the club’s widely known nickname, “The Hammers.”
+This nickname is linked to the shipbuilding heritage of Thames Ironworks, where craftsmen used hammers to build ships.

-The shield-shaped design of the emblem reflects the spirit of tradition and heritage that characterizes many EPL logos.
+The emblem’s shield-shaped design reflects the spirit of tradition and heritage that characterizes many EPL logos.
 This design provides continuity with the club’s rich past.
 It unites West Ham United with other clubs in the English Premier League, maintaining a collective sense of identity and heritage.

 Wolverhampton Wanderers

 The Wolverhampton Wanderers club emblem is distinctive.
-Unlike the usual for many soccer clubs’ symbols and motifs, the “wolves,” as they are popularly called, chose a less beaten path.
+Unlike the usual symbols and motifs for many soccer clubs, the “wolves,” as they are popularly called, chose a less beaten path.

 Founded in 1877, this venerable soccer club has an emblem that depicts a sharp, detailed wolf’s grin encased in the straight lines of a hexagon.
-This design is in stark contrast to the heraldic motifs that are commonly found on the emblems of many of the EPL’s top league teams.
+This design starkly contrasts the heraldic motifs on the emblems of many of the EPL’s top league teams.

 Former Premier League teams